wang-haoxian/sharockys.github.io/content/en/posts/terraform_whisper_aws_fargate/index.md

 ---

 ## Introduction
 Whisper is a STT (Speech to Text) model developed by [OPENAI](https://openai.com/research/whisper).
 It's a powerful model that can convert human speech into text.
 Friend of mine encoutered this project as an job interview task with IaC using Terraform so I get the idea to do it on my own and I find it interesting to deploy it on AWS Fargate.
 I chose Fargate because of the highly optimized version of it doesn't require GPUs.
 In this post, I will share my journey to this final solution and show you how to deploy it.
+All the code is available on [Github](https://github.com/sharockys/whisper-terraform-aws-Fargate) and you can use it to deploy the model on your own AWS account.

 ## Prerequisites
 - AWS CLI configured